netdsg/chessfana/README.md

 Install Grafna

 **Step #2**<br>
-Install the Grafana JSON data source type.
+Install the Grafana JSON by simpod data source type.
 This is a plugin that can be found at grafana.com

 **Step #3**<br>
 Select a web server for the chessfanaCgi.py script.
 One solution would be to install apache on the same server Grafana is one.